 At Conroe Dental Associates, we want you to be informed about your oral health.
-When you visit with Dr. Christopher Burton, he will listen to your concerns or questions and answer them to the best of his ability.
+When you visit with Dr. Gina Khong, she will listen to your concerns or questions and answer them to the best of her ability.
 However, you may have additional questions come up after your visit.
 If so, you are free to call us at 936-756-9884, or you can review our FAQs page.
 We want to help you and your family feel comfortable with your dental care.
 If you have any other questions, or if you would like to schedule an appointment with our knowledgeable dentist in Conroe, Texas, please do not hesitate to contact us today!

 Why is it important to have regular cleanings at the dentist?